 So with the unexpected demise of Fiona, my Kawasaki Versys 1000 I needed a replacement bike, I was very tempted to go and get another Versys 1000 as I was really enjoying owning and riding the big green machine but also I had always wanted a Triumph Tiger and this seemed the ideal time to scratch that itch.
-I’ve always liked all of the Triumph Tiger range, from the 800 to the 1050 and 1200 but managed to narrow it down to the 800 or 1200 (OK it’s 1215cc, but let’s not get picky) so while I recovering from my injuries I was browsing the Internet looking for potential new bikes, even making a very sexy Excel spreadsheet with all the possible replacement candidates until I spotted a very nice looking Explorer 1200 that was the right colour, year, mileage, accessories and price.
+I’ve always liked all of the Triumph Tiger range, from the 800 to the 1050 and 1200 but managed to narrow it down to the 800 or 1200 (OK it’s 1215cc, but let’s not get picky) so while I recovering from my injuries I was browsing the Internet looking for potential new bikes, even making a very sexy Excel spreadsheet with all the possible replacement candidates until I spotted a very nice looking Explorer 1200 that was the right colour, year, mileage, full of accessories, price and was only down the road from me.
 So after a quick phone call to arrange to view the bike I ended up being the new owner of a Triumph Tiger Explorer 1200 that my children named Dora.

 We are currently having some great weather in the UK, which is typical as I’m not recovered enough to really get out on the Triumph, only managing short rides before my injuries are too painful to continue but you can guarantee that by the time I’m fully recovered it will probably be snowing…

 Seeing as I can’t ride Dora, I’ve been spending time and money on the Internet buying things, one of the first things was a set of 20mm bar risers from Moto-CNC.
-The fitting was very easy and the actual bar risers look very well made, I was just disappointed with the longer bolts they provide, they were very cheap, zinc plated ones and for a product of this quality I was expecting stainless steel bolts.
+The fitting was very easy and the actual bar risers look very well made, I was just disappointed with the longer bolts they provide, they were very cheap ones and for a product of this quality, I was expecting stainless steel bolts.

 SHAD claim that you don’t need a fitting kit as the top case comes with a mounting plate that fits onto Dora’s luggage rack, so after removing the Triumph top case and mounting plate, after much head-scratching and muttering under my breath I managed to ‘modify’ the SHAD mounting plate so that it fitted, the main issue was that the mounting holes that lined up with those on the Triumph luggage rack placed the mounting plate about 3 inches over the pillion seat, so if it was fitted you would have to remove the mounting plate to be able to take off the pillion seat!.
 So after muttering some curses and channelling my inner Delboy I modified the plate and got the top case fitted, I must admit that I very nearly threw it all back in the box and sent it back!